 GENERAL PLANTING INFORMATION

-When you receive your plants
+Receiving your plants

-1) In a coco fiber pot (trees and shrubs).
+1) In a coco fiber pot (trees and some shrubs).
 This can be planted directly in the ground.
 If wrapped in plastic, please remove plastic first.

 2) In a 2.5″ plastic pot.
 We insert some plants into these pots for shipping.
 Remove pots before planting.
 Plants in pots come with a coco fibre mat on top to secure the plant for shipping.
 Place this around the stem after planting to improve moisture retention and act as a weed guard.